todd-fritz/APP-student-grouping-tool/README.md

 student-grouping-tool
 =========================

-The Student grouping tool is a .Net and AJAX based tool that allows teachers to arrange students in to groups using the Secure Data Service as a backend.
+The Student grouping tool is a .Net and AJAX based tool that allows teachers to arrange students in to groups using the ESDS as a backend.

 Documentation